immunefi-team/Bounty_Boosts/Puffer Finance/28632 - [SC - Insight] Setting delay at MINIMUM_DELAY in timelock fails.md

 # Setting delay at `MINIMUM_DELAY` in timelock fails

-Submitted on Thu Feb 22 2024 13:10:48 GMT-0400 (Atlantic Standard Time) by @Haxatron for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 22nd 2024 at 19:10:48 UTC by @Haxatron for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28632